ingratexr/vertex_group_editor/README.md

 # Blender Vertex Group Editor
-Addon for Blender that lets you easily edit vertex group names
+Add on for Blender that lets you easily edit vertex group names

 ## What It Does
 This add on lets you manipulate the active object's vertex groups in the following ways: